 - A hot door is a warning.
 Never open a door without first checking it for heat.
 If it is warm, leave it closed and go to a window.
 If you cannot escape from the window, wait by the open window or on a balcony for rescue.
 Place bedding at door cracks to keep smoke out.

 - Heat and deadly gases are the main killers, and even small fires are dangerous.
 The open staircase may become a chimney, allowing heat or smoke to rise to the highest floor level.
 If you cannot leave an upper room by a window, close the door and wait by the open window for rescue.
+If you have a cell phone call 911 and let the fire department know where you are trapped in the building.

 - Tell the firefighters if anyone remains in the building.
 Leave rescue operations to them.